lowrycito/handbook/pages/study-manual-general-handbook-23.md

 ## Introduction

-Inviting all to receive the gospel is part of the work of salvation and exaltation (see 1.2 in this handbook; Matthew 28:19–20).
+Inviting all to receive the gospel is part of God’s work of salvation and exaltation (see 1.2 in this handbook; Matthew 28:19–20).
 It includes:

   * Participating in missionary work and serving as missionaries.